DrDesten/DrDestens_McShader/README.md

 # DrDestens Minecraft Shader

-Preserves the default look and feel of minecraft, even with PBR enabled.

 Supports versions 1.8.x and 1.16.x (These are the ones I'm developing on, all inbetween should work too)

 labPBR support